Automatic or Drop-In Toilet Cleaners:

 Almost every cleaning product company has some form of a disposable toilet cleaning system on the market.
-This systems allow you to have disposable prefilled cleaning heads, or automatic cleanser triggers that keep you from relying on a reusable brush and separate cleanser.
+These systems allow you to have disposable prefilled cleaning heads or automatic cleanser triggers that keep you from relying on a reusable brush and separate cleanser.

 Paper Towels vs. Rags:

 Sometimes it seems as though the outside has become dirtier than the bowl.
 Using paper towels, rags, or sponges along with a spray cleaner will get the outside as gleaming as the bowl.
 Use rags if you prefer, but wash right away in hot water.
 Otherwise, go with paper towels, and never use sponges.

 There is no risk of contaminating other surfaces or laundry.

 Paper towels are absorbent and can soak up extra water in the area.